 WFP’s food assistance to refugees provides monthly rations to 70,000 Congolese who fled fighting in the Democratic Republic of Congo.
 In May 2012, Congolese refugees started returning home with the help of a UNHCR-organized repatriation programme.
 As a result, the number of DRC refugees was reduced from 115,000 in 2012 to 70,000 in 2013.
 In early 2013, due to the outbreak of fighting in the Central African Republic, 7,000 refugees were added to the RoC caseload.
 The objective of the programme is to improve food security and enhance resilience to shocks among the refugee population.

-WFP Republic of Congo also targets 85,000 school children through its school meals program which covers 531 school in the 4 regions with the highest levels of food insecurity in the country.
-The main objectives of the project are to increase food security and school attendance, particularly for girls.
-The school attendance rate in schools supported by WFP is up to 90% as of 2012.
+WFP targets 85,000 school children through its School Meals programme which covers some 530 schools in the four regions with the highest levels of food insecurity in the country.
+The programme was extended to one new area experiencing food security problems in 2013.
+Its main objjectives are to improve food security and school attendance, particularly for girls and indigenous pupils.

 A pilot fortification project, in collaboration with two local organisations, plans to fortify cassava flour (a local staple) with micronutrients including iron.
 More than 67% of children under the age of five are anaemic.
 Palm oil, already rich in vitamin A, is to be processed in hygienic conditions for use by the school feeding programme.
 The pilot project targets 40 primary schools.